RainerMtb/cuvista/README.md

 # CUVISTA - Gpu accelerated Video Stabilizer
 Check the projects [GitHub Page](https://rainermtb.github.io/cuvista)

-A simple, easy to use Application to stabilize shaky video footage preferably using GPU acceleration via Cuda or OpenCL.
-The software will run on CPU power alone, which will be significantly slower but produces the exact same outcome.
+An easy to use Application to stabilize shaky video footage preferably using Gpu acceleration via Cuda or OpenCL.
+Cuvista will run without a dedicated Gpu and produce the same output, but will take significantly longer to do so.

 I put in great effort to ensure that on all platforms the stabilization results are absolutely equal.
 By that I mean floating point equal, to the bit.